October is National Domestic Violence Awareness Month and you know what that means! It’s time to Step Up and Speak Out to end violence.

 Did you know?

--On average, nearly 20 people per minute are physically abused by an intimate partner in the United States.
-During one year, this equates to more than 10 million assaults against women and men.
+- On average, nearly 20 people per minute are physically abused by an intimate partner in the United States.
+During one year, this equates to more than 10 million women and men.
 (National Coalition Against Domestic Violence)